-The main challenge we identified while developing this recipe was the proper simple syrup ratios and sweetness.
-We settled on a 2:1 sugar to water ratio with no reduction.
+The main challenge I identified while developing this recipe was the proper simple syrup ratios and sweetness.
+I settled on a 2:1 sugar to water ratio with no reduction.

 If you do a standard 1:1 simple syrup, like for cocktails, it will not be viscous enough to stick to the cranberries.
 You could definitely go 3:1, but the resulting sugared cranberries will be straight up candy.

 I recommend 2:1 if you want to keep that fresh cranberry flavor and lip smacking goodness that’ll keep you coming back for more.

 I developed this recipe so you can easily augment the flavor profile of your sugared cranberries.
 The two places you can change and develop flavor are going to be in the syrup and in the dusting sugar.

 - Orange Zest: Orange is the obvious combination when it comes to cranberries.
 The two are like the peanut butter and jelly of the holiday fruit scene.
 Some fresh orange zest is a great way to tune up your syrup